top of page

 The semi-colon in the centre represents my rebirth.
 In grammar, it’s a sign that where a sentence could’ve ended at a full stop, but carried on.
 In mental health terms, it's come to represent those of us who struggled so much, they decided to write their own permanent full stop to their lives, but instead survived.
 It’s a symbol of hope, existing to encourage, love and inspire.

 It’s apt that my thoughts (the ‘Thoughtful’ part of tt;pd) were part of my depression, self-harm, eating disorder and anxiety that could’ve ended my life several times.
 But after the semi-colon there is ‘pd’ – pole dance, and the Polers Department.
-A new chapter in the story of how pole has benefited my mental health.

 The Department

 We’re a Department, not a studio.
 We have members, not students.
 Why?
-Because having been an instructor for over 4 years, I realise I learn just as much from the people in my classes as they do from me.
+Because having been an instructor for over 5 years, I realise I learn just as much from the people in my classes as they do from me.
 We support each other endlessly, sometimes giving and receiving advice, sometimes with a hug and a cheer, sometimes with the sharing of tears and fears.
 This community has been the safest space I’ve ever known, allowing me to be my whole messy self.

 Aligning